Revolve Group, Inc. (NYSE:RVLV) Given Average Rating of “Buy” by Analysts

-Shares of Revolve Group, Inc. (NYSE:RVLV – Get Rating) have earned a consensus recommendation of “Buy” from the seventeen brokerages that are presently covering the company, MarketBeat reports.
-One investment analyst has rated the stock with a hold rating and ten have issued a buy rating on the company.
-The average 1-year price objective among analysts that have covered the stock in the last year is $67.13.
+Revolve Group, Inc. (NYSE:RVLV – Get Rating) has received an average rating of “Buy” from the seventeen analysts that are covering the firm, Marketbeat.com reports.
+One equities research analyst has rated the stock with a hold rating and ten have issued a buy rating on the company.
+The average 1 year price objective among brokerages that have issued a report on the stock in the last year is $67.13.

-RVLV has been the subject of a number of recent analyst reports.
-Stifel Nicolaus initiated coverage on Revolve Group in a research report on Tuesday, March 8th.
-They set a “buy” rating and a $51.00 price target for the company.
-William Blair reissued an “outperform” rating on shares of Revolve Group in a research report on Wednesday, April 27th.
-Raymond James decreased their target price on Revolve Group from $73.00 to $62.00 in a research report on Wednesday, May 4th.
-Robert W. Baird decreased their target price on Revolve Group from $70.00 to $65.00 in a research report on Wednesday, May 4th.
-Finally, Needham & Company LLC began coverage on Revolve Group in a research report on Thursday, March 17th.
-They issued a “buy” rating and a $60.00 target price for the company.
+Several brokerages have recently issued reports on RVLV.
+Cowen decreased their target price on Revolve Group from $65.00 to $52.00 in a research report on Wednesday, May 4th.
+Stifel Nicolaus began coverage on Revolve Group in a research report on Tuesday, March 8th.
+They issued a “buy” rating and a $51.00 target price for the company.
+Morgan Stanley decreased their target price on Revolve Group from $57.00 to $56.00 and set an “equal weight” rating for the company in a research report on Thursday, February 24th.
+Wedbush decreased their target price on Revolve Group from $68.00 to $59.00 in a research report on Wednesday, May 4th.
+Finally, BMO Capital Markets decreased their target price on Revolve Group from $47.00 to $35.00 in a research report on Wednesday, May 4th.

-In other Revolve Group news, major shareholder Mmmk Development, Inc. sold 33,202 shares of the stock in a transaction on Wednesday, April 6th.
-The stock was sold at an average price of $52.19, for a total transaction of $1,732,812.38.
+In other Revolve Group news, CEO Michael Mente sold 21,443 shares of the stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $52.02, for a total transaction of $1,115,464.86.
 The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CEO Michael Mente sold 78,916 shares of the firm’s stock in a transaction on Friday, March 18th.
-The stock was sold at an average price of $52.37, for a total value of $4,132,830.92.
+Also, major shareholder Mmmk Development, Inc. sold 95,110 shares of the stock in a transaction on Tuesday, March 22nd.
+The shares were sold at an average price of $54.18, for a total value of $5,153,059.80.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 358,885 shares of company stock worth $19,102,294.
-Company insiders own 51.12% of the company’s stock.
+Insiders sold a total of 358,885 shares of company stock worth $19,102,294 in the last 90 days.
+51.12% of the stock is currently owned by company insiders.

+A number of institutional investors and hedge funds have recently modified their holdings of RVLV.
+CWM LLC boosted its stake in Revolve Group by 1,478.9% during the 1st quarter.
+CWM LLC now owns 900 shares of the company’s stock valued at $48,000 after purchasing an additional 843 shares during the last quarter.
+Exchange Traded Concepts LLC boosted its stake in shares of Revolve Group by 51.0% in the 4th quarter.
+Exchange Traded Concepts LLC now owns 977 shares of the company’s stock worth $55,000 after buying an additional 330 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in shares of Revolve Group by 134.0% in the 4th quarter.
+Nisa Investment Advisors LLC now owns 1,170 shares of the company’s stock worth $58,000 after buying an additional 670 shares during the last quarter.
+Focused Wealth Management Inc purchased a new position in shares of Revolve Group in the 1st quarter worth $70,000.
+Finally, Neo Ivy Capital Management purchased a new position in shares of Revolve Group in the 4th quarter worth $133,000.
+Institutional investors and hedge funds own 54.50% of the company’s stock.

 Revolve Group Company Profile (Get Rating)